pranav04katiyar/Ecommerce/src/main/java/README.md

        - For now, let's return a new Product object. `return new Product();`

 6. _Let's now build another APIs in the ProductController to add a new product, update a product, replace a product and delete a product._
-   1. The API will be:
+   1. API: `POST /products`: This API will add a new product.
-     - `POST /products`
        - The method will be:
          - `public Product addNewProduct(@RequestBody Product product)`
-           - The method will add a new product.
            - The product details will be passed in the body of the request.
 So the method will take a `Product` object as a parameter, annotated with `@RequestBody`, to tell Spring that the product details will be passed in the request.
            - The method will return the added product.
          - The method will call the `ProductService` class to add the product.
            - For now, let's return the product passed in the request body. `return product;`
-   2. The API will be:
+   2. API: `PATCH /products/{id}`: This API will update the product with the given id.
-     - `PATCH /products/{id}`
        - The method will be:
          - `public Product updateProduct(@PathVariable Long id, @RequestBody Product product)`
-           - The method will update the product with the given id.
            - The id will be passed in the path and the product details will be passed in the body of the request.
            - The method will return the updated product.
          - The method will call the `ProductService` class to update the product.
            - For now, let's return the product passed in the request body. `return product;`
-   3. The API will be:
+   3. API: `PUT /products/{id}`: This API will replace the product with the given id.
-     - `PUT /products/{id}`
        - The method will be:
          - `public Product replaceProduct(@PathVariable Long id, @RequestBody Product product)`
-           - The method will replace the product with the given id.
            - The id will be passed in the path and the product details will be passed in the body of the request.
            - The method will return the replaced product.
          - The method will call the `ProductService` class to replace the product.
            - For now, let's return the product passed in the request body. `return product;`
-   4. The API will be:
+   4. API: `DELETE /products/{id}`: This API will delete the product with the given id.
-     - `DELETE /products/{id}`
        - The method will be:
            - `public void deleteProduct(@PathVariable Long id)`
-             - The method will delete the product with the given id.
              - The id will be passed in the path.
            - The method will call the `ProductService` class to delete the product.
              - For now, let's return nothing. `return;`